OneAutumnMango/GenshinDatamineDataExtraction/README.md

 This aims to extract data from Dimbreath's Genshin Datamine, process the data and export it into a file system upon running the program.

-These files should be loacted within the same directory.
+These files should be located within the same directory.